Four4Two/fury-blockscout/DEVELOPMENT.md

 # Development

-The goal of this document is to allow any developer to be able to quickly build, run, test, develop and debug a local version of the [Kava customized Blockscout Ethereum Explorer](https://explorer.kava.io).
+The goal of this document is to allow any developer to be able to quickly build, run, test, develop and debug a local version of the [Fury customized Blockscout Ethereum Explorer](https://explorer.fury.io).

 ## Setting up required toolchains